The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 Regulatory Compliance & Auditability

-Private deployments allow for robust logging, monitoring, and access controls.
+Private LLM deployments allow for robust logging, monitoring, and access controls.
 You can enforce encryption standards, multi-factor authentication, and full audit trails.
 This ensures you're not only compliant—but also defensible.

-You can also choose open-source models, where the architecture and training data are visible, enabling deeper validation and documentation.
+You can also choose open-source AI models, where the architecture and training data are visible, enabling deeper validation and documentation.

 Who Should Consider Moving to Private LLMs?